MiraWelner/unsupervised-food-ontology-learning/README.md

 ```
 python3 searchForKeyWords.py [path to directory]
 ```
-If you enter no command line arguments, it will default to home directory
+If you enter no command line arguments, it will default to current directory

 ### Results
-Running ```downloadPubMedFiles.py``` will give you txt files of all the papers stored on pubmed along with their metadata Running ```searchForKeyWords.py``` will output the names of the files of the papers with the metadata containing that keyword, along with the specific keyword (in case there are multiple keywords)
+Running ```downloadPubMedFiles.py``` will give you txt files of all the papers stored on PubMed in the form of .txt files as well as their metadata in the form of .json files.
+The metadata will be labeled after the PMID while the papers will be labeled after PMCID.\
+Running ```searchForKeyWords.py``` will output the names of the files of the papers with the metadata containing that keyword, along with the specific keyword (in case there are multiple keywords)

 ## Authors